 Resources about stress and addiction

-- archives.drugabuse.gov/publications/stress-substance-abuse-special-report-after-911-terrorist-attacks – National Institute on Drug Abuse – Stress and Substance Abuse: A Special Report After the 9/11 Terrorist Attacks
+- archives.drugabuse.gov/publications/stress-substance-abuse-special-report-after-911-terrorist-attacks – National Institute on Drug Abuse – Stress and Substance Use Disorder: A Special Report After the 9/11 Terrorist Attacks

 - frontiersin.org/articles – Frontiers in Psychology – Interaction Between Stress and Addiction: Contributions from Latin American Neuroscience

 - headsup.scholastic.com/students/stress-and-drug-abuse – Scholastic – Stress and Drug Abuse: The Brain Connection

 - istss.org/ISTSS_Main/media/Documents – International Society for Traumatic Stress Studies – Traumatic Stress and Substance Use Disorder Problems